CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0008 automate-pelican-firebase-hosting.md

 You will be prompted to save the file ending in `.json` extension.

-**WARNING: Never share or upload this service account credentials including in GitHub repository.**
+!!! danger "WARNING: Never share or upload this service account credentials including in GitHub repository"

 The right way to handle such credentials is via encrypted secrets.